By Kevin Courtney, Esq. | Former USMC Judge Advocate | California Attorney

 Speak With a CRSC Attorney

-If you are a retired service member trying to decide whether you qualify for CRSC, whether the case is financially worth pursuing, or what to do after a denial, Courtney Military Law Group can help you assess the path forward.
-Contact us today.
+If you are a retired service member trying to decide whether you qualify for CRSC, whether the case is financially worth pursuing, what to do after a denial, or whether your back pay was shortchanged, Courtney Military Law Group can help you assess the path forward.

 Disclaimer